How to Create a Landing Page that Works: a Brief Guide

 We believe that the Internet is a commercial entity and this statement won’t ever be changed.
 It’s true, the initial purpose of free information exchange is generous and pure, but money can’t be ignored.
 On the other hand, these two facets of the Internet may both survive: it can be the realm of online affairs, but at the same time, users may use it as a reliable source of information.
 Consequently, the design community should pay more attention to the commercial aspect of the Internet.

 “Landing page” is a term that is mentioned very frequently, and somehow its value was deprecated.
 It’s enough to search for landing pages designers and you will find thousands of experts ready to create masterpieces for a few bucks.
 Still neglecting the concept of a landing page is totally wrong, and any online entrepreneur should care about it.
 A landing page is a webpage designed to attract people and convert their presence into a specific action, i.e. subscribing to a newsletter, downloading or purchasing a product.
-It’s not a rocket science to understand that its role is capital in becoming profitable.
+It’s not rocket science to understand that its role is capital in becoming profitable.
 Under these circumstances, it’s logical for any website owner to try to improve his/her landing pages.
 Designing an efficient landing page is a very challenging task and without a doubt the perfect one wasn’t launched yet.
 Over the years, we developed tons of websites and of course, we dealt with client requirements about creating or improving a landing page.
 Today we would like to share our impressions about a working landing page with you.

 The following tips are useful in creating a good landing page and any designer should apply them in his/her workflow.

-Many visitors expect miraculous solutions, tips and best practices when reading articles like this.
+Many visitors expect miraculous solutions, tips, and best practices when reading articles like this.
 The awful truth is that many of them are disappointed – “design is capital” is a logic and common suggestion.
-Like it or not, this is the obvious truth, a landing page is in fact a webpage, and therefore the rules of a beautiful design are applicable here (perhaps even more than anywhere else).
+Like it or not, this is the obvious truth, a landing page is in fact a webpage, and therefore the rules of a beautiful squeeze page design are applicable here (perhaps even more than anywhere else).
 The beauty of a quality design can’t be replaced!

 Each website is created for a specific public target and each business has its potential clients.
 Obviously, a landing page should have a specific public target and everything should be focused on their needs.
 Many designers don’t take into consideration this aspect and the immediate consequence is the very low result of converting the Internet users into clients.
 Let’s suppose that the director of a kindergarten has hired a web design agency to create a website.
 The landing page contains some brief information about the institution and it offers the possibility of downloading an album containing many images and some aspects about how to “take your child to a kindergarten”.
 A very colorful landing page full of illustrations is definitely more attractive than a black and white one, isn’t it?
 The landing page is for clients, therefore any personal preferences must be ignored.